disha1923/Financial-Forecasting/README.md

 Predictive Modeling: Utilized ARIMA and LSTM networks to build and fine-tune predictive models in Python, aiming to forecast stock market trends with high precision.
 Data Ingestion Pipeline: Designed a robust pipeline that aggregates and processes historical financial data from multiple sources in real-time, ensuring a seamless flow of accurate and timely data for analysis.
 Deployment: Successfully deployed the model on Google Cloud Platform, leveraging its scalable infrastructure to handle large volumes of data and intensive computations.
-Enhanced Accuracy: Achieved a 30% improvement in forecast accuracy, significantly enhancing the effectiveness of investment strategies and decision-making processes at Goldman Sachs.
+Enhanced Accuracy: Achieved a 30% improvement in forecast accuracy, significantly enhancing the effectiveness of investment strategies and decision-making processes.
 Technologies Used
 Python
 ARIMA